JuliaLang/julia/doc/src/manual/modules.md

    would make `B.f` available as `g`.
 Here, we are assuming that you did not use `using A` before, which would have brought `f` into the namespace.

-3. When the symbols in question *do* share a meaning, it is common for one module to import it from another, or have a lightweight “base” package with the sole function of defining an interface like this, which can be used by other packages.
+3. When the names in question *do* share a meaning, it is common for one module to import it from another, or have a lightweight “base” package with the sole function of defining an interface like this, which can be used by other packages.
 It is conventional to have such package names end in `...Base` (which has nothing to do with Julia's `Base` module).

 ### Default top-level definitions and bare modules

-In addition to `using Base`, modules also automatically contain definitions of the [`eval`](@ref) and [`include`](@ref) functions, which evaluate expressions/files within the global scope of that module.
+Modules automatically contain `using Core`, `using Base`, and definitions of the [`eval`](@ref) and [`include`](@ref) functions, which evaluate expressions/files within the global scope of that module.

-If these default definitions are not wanted, modules can be defined using the keyword [`baremodule`](@ref) instead (note: `Core` is still imported, as per above).
+If these default definitions are not wanted, modules can be defined using the keyword [`baremodule`](@ref) instead (note: `Core` is still imported).
 In terms of `baremodule`, a standard `module` looks like this:

 ```